Discover presidential libraries in ohio

 With eight presidents from Ohio (seven born here and one who claimed it as home), there are many presidential museums and presidential libraries in Ohio.

 This post highlights all the Ohio presidents’ homes, museums and libraries to help you discover Ohio on this historical trip.

-Did you know that seven U.S. presidents were born in Ohio?
-And eight claimed it as home!
-All those presidents means you’ll find lots of presidential libraries in Ohio.
-The Buckeye State is also home to several presidential museums and monuments.
-Canton, Ohio is even home to the National First Ladies Library.
+Besides the presidential libraries in Ohio, the Buckeye State is also home to several presidential monuments, and Canton, Ohio is even home to the National First Ladies Library.

-With so much United States history, especially presidential history, preserved here, Ohio is one of the top vacation spots for historical vacations.
+With all the Ohio presidential libraries, Ohio is one of the top vacation spots for historical vacations.
 Check out this impressive list of presidential libraries, museums, monuments and sites to start planning your historical family vacation!

-The McKinley Presidential Library and Museum, in Canton, Ohio inspires kids to learn about our 25th president through play.
-The McKinley Gallery focuses on the life and times of President William McKinley.
-And children’s exhibits, like the interactive science center, engages visitors as they learn about the past, present, and future.
+The McKinley Presidential Library and Museum, in Canton, Ohio is geared toward teaching kids about the McKinley presidency through immersive play experiences.
+Interactive presidential museum exhibits, like the science center, engage visitors as they learn about the past, present, and future.
 In the Street of Shops, families can travel back in time as they wander through a replica historic town.